Rex Enright

 Rex Edward Enright (March 19, 1901 – April 6, 1960) was an American football and basketball player, coach, and college athletics administrator.
 He played college football and college basketball at the University of Notre Dame in the 1920s.
 After graduating from Notre Dame in 1926, he played professional football in the National Football League (NFL) with the Green Bay Packers for two seasons.
 Enright served as the head football coach at the University of South Carolina from 1938 to 1942 and again from 1946 to 1956, compiling a record of 64–69–7.
-He was also the head basketball coach at the University of Georgia from 1931 to 1938 and at South Carolina for one season, in 1942–43, tallying a career college basketball coaching record of 82–62.
+He was also the head basketball coach at the University of Georgia from 1931 to 1937 and at South Carolina for part of one season, in 1942–43, tallying a career college basketball coaching record of 80–57.

 Early life and playing career

 Enright was the son of James E. Enright (March 1871 – ?) and May C. Billick (January 1882 – ?).
 He was born in Rockford, Illinois.
 He graduated from Central High School in Rockford, where he played on the 1918 state champion basketball team, and was team captain and played running back on the football team.
 He then graduated from the University of Notre Dame where he played running back for Knute Rockne on the football team, and also played on the Irish basketball team.
 Enright played fullback for the Green Bay Packers in 1926 and 1927.